code-philia/CoEdPilot-extension/README.md

 # ✏️ CoEdPilot

-CoEdPilot is a Visual Studio Code extension that features automatic code edit recommendations.
+CoEdPilot is a Visual Studio Code extension that features automatic code edit recommendations, proposed by the paper "*CoEdPilot: Recommending Code Edits with Learned Prior Edit Relevance, Project-wise Awareness, and Interactive Nature*" by Chenyan Liu, Yufan Cai, Yun Lin, Yuhuan Huang, Yunrui Pei, Bo Jiang, Ping Yang, Jin Song Dong, and Hong Mei.
+Presented at ISSTA'24.

+If you are interested in the training and evaluation of the backend models, please refer to the [CoEdPilot](https://github.com/code-philia/CoEdPilot) repository.

 ## 🚀 Demo
 > [!NOTE]